BinahHu/Myconfig/README.md

-This is my environment configuration
+This is my environment configuration for vim only